-- THE ALL CAPS SCREAMER — It’s tempting to write a word (or worse, many) in all caps to emphasize importance, however, it also comes off as if you’re SCREAMING!
+- THE ALL CAPS SCREAMER — It’s tempting to write a word in all caps to emphasize importance; that said, all caps come across as if you’re SCREAMING!
 And, that’s the last thing you want to do to a current or potential customer.
-To highlight something, consider using (one) exclamation point or words/phrases like “New, Last Day, Don’t Miss Out,” to create a sense of urgency or excitement.
-Your copywriting skills should display the importance you want to relay, not caps lock.
+To highlight something, consider using one exclamation point or words/phrases like “New,” “Last Day,” or “Don’t Miss Out,” to create a sense of urgency or excitement.
+Let your copywriting skills, not your caps lock, convey the importance of your message.
 The same goes for wAckY CApS — Don’t go CRazAY.

 - The Punctuation Abuser!!!!! — Like all caps, punctuation shouldn’t be abused.
 Use more than one punctuation mark and it seems as if you’re yelling (!!!), you don’t remember proper punctuation rules, or you think everything is vitally important.
 One exclamation point or one question mark serves its purpose just fine.

 - The From Label Repeater — The “from” label of your email should usually be your company name or the name of the person a subscriber has the relationship with.
 With that in mind, there’s no need to repeat your company name in your subject line.
 Repetition is not only redundant and obvious, but it takes up precious real estate in your delightful subject line.

 - The Generic Snore, i.e. “[Your Company Name Here] Weekly Newsletter” — Telling your recipients what they can expect from your email will go the distance.
 Your subscribers already have loaded inboxes, so give ’em the goods right away and tell them what’s inside.
 Generic subject lines like, “Weekly Newsletter,” “Monthly Wrap Up,” or “Daily News” aren’t enticing or descriptive and they’re a bore.
 When sending an email newsletter, highlight your two most interesting topics in the subject line and your third in the pre-header.